michaelmacinnis/oh/doc/manual.md

 Double quoted strings also automatically perform string interpolation.
 In a double quoted string, a dollar sign, `$`, followed by a variable name, optionally enclosed in braces, will be replaced by the variable's value.
-If no variable exists with the name specified the dollar sign, optional opening brace, `{`, variable name, and optional closing brace, `}`, are not replaced.
+If no variable exists an exception is thrown.
 While the opening and closing braces are not required their use is encouraged to avoid ambiguity.

 ## Using oh Programmatically